alvinwan/neural-backed-decision-trees/README.md

   criterion = SoftTreeSupLoss(dataset='CIFAR10', criterion=criterion)  # `criterion` is your original loss function e.g., nn.CrossEntropyLoss
   ```

-3. **Third**, wrap your `model` with a custom NBDT wrapper as shown below.
+3. **Third, during inference or validation**, wrap your `model` with a custom NBDT wrapper as shown below.
 This is only to run prediction as an NBDT during validation or inference time.
 Do not wrap your model like below, during training.

   ```python
   from nbdt.model import SoftNBDT model = SoftNBDT(dataset='CIFAR10', model=model)  # `model` is your original model
   ```

-  > **Do not wrap your model during training**.
-When training, the tree supervision loss expects the neural network logits as input, not the NBDT outputs.

 :arrow_right: **Example integration with repository**: See [`nbdt-pytorch-image-models`](https://github.com/alvinwan/nbdt-pytorch-image-models), which applies this 3-step integration to a popular image classification repository `pytorch-image-models`.